 It is difficult to assess the technical wireless conditions of a DECT installation in advance as they are influenced by many environmental factors.
 Therefore, the specific circumstances on-site must be determined by taking measurements.
-This produces a reliable statement about the material required as well as the locations of the wireless units.
+This leads to a reliable conclusion about the material required as well as the locations of the wireless units.